grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 How do we encapsulate the variability of the element count so that we can get rid of this redundancy?
 A collection!
 How do we generalize the addition of multiple elements?
 A foreach loop through the collection!
-Thankfully, C\# supports `params` keyword, that let us use it to remove the redundant constructor like this:
+Thankfully, C\# supports `params` keyword, that let's use it to remove the redundant constructor like this:

 ```csharp